Why Is Kerala Called The Spice Garden of India?

 - Later on, in 1498 Vasco Da Gama, a Portuguese traveller reached the shore of Calicut in the Western Ghats.
 Soon after this discovery of a sea route to Indian coastal areas, many Portuguese and Dutch sailors and businessmen landed on India and started to export the spices from the coasts of Kerala to their countries.

-Types of Spices
+Types of Spices in Kerala

 - Black pepper, also known as “the king of spices”, is recommended to cure medical conditions rising out of deficiency of Vitamins as it is rich in Vitamins.
 Black pepper is the dried berry of Plant Piper nigrum.
 It requires a hot and humid climate to grow, exactly what Kerala has.